-In this model, the state-level ISAO reports directly to the governor's office.
-The organizational services in this model could include security awareness and training, security operations center, cyber analysis, and partnerships.
+In this model, the state-level ISAO reports directly to the governor's office (see Figure 8).
+The organizational services in this model could include security awareness and training, the security operations center, cyber analysis, and partnerships.
 The advantages of this model include direct access to the highest executive office in the state.
 This would ensure that the state's cybersecurity concerns are being addressed with the governor.
 One disadvantage is that the state-level ISAO does not fall directly within the state CIO's or CISO's responsibility.
-This could create potential conflicts in roles and responsibilities between the state's security team.
+This could create potential conflicts in roles and responsibilities within the state's security team.

 Figure 8.
-State ISAO integrated w/Governor's Office
+State ISAO Integrated with Governor's Office

-7.8 NON-PROFIT 501(C)(3) MODEL
+7.8 NONPROFIT 501(C)(3) MODEL

-Some states, such as Arizona and Wisconsin, have chosen to use a non-profit model for a public-private partnership.
+Some states, such as Arizona and Wisconsin, have chosen to use a nonprofit model for a public-private partnership (see Figure 9).
 Arizona joined the Arizona Cyber Threat Response Alliance (ACTRA) and incorporated ACTRA into its emergency response plan Annex G for cyber incident response.
-In this model, the state and municipalities are members of the non-profit ISAO and share non-attributable information with other member organizations through the Security Operations Center.
-In addition to free training, the state and municipalities also benefit from crowd-sourcing cyber incident response, if requested, to assist with cyber
+In this model, the state and municipalities are members of the nonprofit ISAO and share non-attributable information with other member organizations through the Security Operations Center.
+In addition to free training, the state and municipalities also benefit from crowd-sourcing cyber incident response, if requested, to assist with cyber incidents.

-975 incidents.
 Finally, in Arizona, the 501(c)(3) also places a person inside the state fusion center for cyber situational awareness in the private sector.

 Figure 9.
-Non-Profit Model
+Nonprofit Model